Foreign Investment 101

 Brad Setser is an economics expert at the Council on Foreign Relations, where he has a blog called Follow the Money.
-He broke down the basics of foreign investment—what it is, why it matters, and how it relates to international trade—in the following Q&A, which has been edited and annotated for clarity.
+He broke down the basics of foreign investment—what it is, why it matters, and how it relates to international trade—in the following Q&A, which was conducted in December 2018 and has been edited and annotated for clarity.

 WHAT IS FOREIGN INVESTMENT?